deepgram/web-next/content/blog/posts/identifying-the-best-agent-to-respond-in-your-ivr-system/index.md

 tags:
   - python
   - ivr
+seo:
+  title: Identifying the Best Agent to Respond in Your IVR System
+  description: This tutorial will use Python, Twilio, Flask 2.0, and Deepgram API
+    speech-to-text in an IVR system to identify the best customer support agent to respond to various spoken conversations based on language detection.
 ---
 What would you say if I told you that you could detect spoken conversational language using AI in a speech-to-text transcript with Python?